KlaudiaHe/SMSCompressor/README.md

 ###
-This is a project for compressing SMS.
+This is a project for compressing text messages.